The Bird Of Paradise Flower – exotic, colorful, tropical and frustrating.

 In California, it blooms in winter.
 In Florida, the usual flowering time is summer but I have seen it in bloom in Tampa in March and in Jacksonville in December.

 Here is a tip to help avoid you getting up false hopes.
-If the new shoot is flattened at the end and curled on itself, it is a new leaf.
+If the new shoot or stem is flattened at the end and curled on itself, it is a new leaf.

 If it has a sharp needle-like point, it is a flower spike.
 Large, established plants bloom periodically throughout the year.